 It’s tempting to go into discipline mode right away.
 Before you do that though, show him empathy so you can see his behavior from a new point of view.
 It shows him you understand what he’s feeling.

 You might say, “I can see you’re excited to be here at the carnival!
 You can’t wait to go on the rides.”
 He isn’t out to get a rise out of you, but is simply excited.
 He’s having a difficult time containing his emotions, not misbehaving for the sake of it.

-Then, lay out the rules and the reasons behind them.
+Then, lay out the rules and responsibilities, as well as the reasons behind them.
 “You can’t run off though.
 I might lose you, or you might not know where to go.
 It’s important you stay near me, even if you’re excited.”

 Other emotions that empathy can reveal include feeling tired, hungry, or overstimulated.
 Placing yourself in his shoes can shed light on why he’s behaving this way.

 Not only should we point out our kids’ behavior, but to correct and show them a more appropriate way to behave.

 Give a reason why their behavior is inappropriate, and not “because I said so.”
 Knowing the reason appeals seems more logical and makes them more likely to listen.